 - The album shown first above is an early reissue, from 1952/53.
-The first pressing came in a different (custom) cover and had the speed designation unboxed on the red with gold labels.
+The first pressing came in a different (standard) cover and had the speed designation unboxed on the red with golden labels.
 It had a gatefold cover – click here to see it on Discogs.
-The year given on Discogs is 1952, but that appears to be incorrect.

 - The second album shown is a third pressing from 1953/54, with a new cover, designed for this release.
 It still has a cover made of one piece with front cover flaps folded around the top and bottom edges to be glued in place on the back cover.
 An employee from Rijken & De Lange, a piano shop still in existence, which sold LP’s back in the day, felt like pasting stickers all over the release; front cover, labels and even at the inside of the cover.
 It used to be common practice, though luckily this was mostly done in a more modest way.

-- The third album shown has a more sophisticated cover construction (tip-on) and is probably from 1955.
+- The third album shown has a more sophisticated cover construction (tip-on) and is probably from 1955 – the text “All Philips records are high fidelity records!” is missing, which makes it pre-1956.

 - This album has also been released in the 10 inch format on Philips A 00766 R and on Philips G 05332 R.